ptravnik/Retro_CALC/HWKbd/README.md

   The key codes are composed of 16-bit integers, 8 numbers per button (by the number of modes).
 The bit pattern is as following:

-  0MMM0000 cccccccc
+  0MMM0000 cccccccc or

   1MMMaaaa aaaaaaaa

-  MMM - the next mode (from 0 to 7)
+  MMM - the next mode (from 000 to 111)

-  cccccccc - a single-byte Unicode character (if >128, it is a control character, such as an arrow) aaaaa aaaaaaaaa - a 12-bit shift in the macros table;
+  cccccccc - a single-byte Unicode character (if >128, it is a control character, such as an arrow)

-  the latter is composed of null-terminated strings, up to 4k in length.
+  aaaaa aaaaaaaaa - a 12-bit shift in the macros table; the latter is composed of null-terminated strings, up to 4k in length.